100stacks/nebulous/README.md

 ## User Confirmation

-- One of the setup options asks if for your mail service provider, though if you do not have one you can use the local dev server as your friend.
+- One of the setup options asks for your email service provider.
+If you do not have one, you can use the local dev server as your friend.

 ![image](https://user-images.githubusercontent.com/10120600/139515827-18e4d369-beae-4b94-88bb-8fb03f6a7edf.png)